Tim Doherty (Post doc), Sara Balouch (PhD), Tim Garvey (PhD)

 Habitat loss and fragmentation is among the worst threats to biodiversity globally.
 Fire also has a major influence on most aspects of plant and animal communities throughout the world, sometimes beneficial, sometimes disastrous.
 In this project we have experimentally manipulated fire in mallee woodlands to examine the interaction of fire with fragmentation, examining responses of reptiles and beetles.

-Collaborators: David Keith, UNSW; Sam Banks ANU.
+Collaborators: David Keith, UNSW; Sam Banks Charles Darwin University.

 Grassy ecosystem restoration